France women's national baseball team

-The France women's national baseball team represents the French Federation of Baseball and Softball in international competitions, such as the Women's World Cup the Women's European Baseball Championship.
-They are currently ranked 16th in the world.
-The team are current European champions, having successfully defended their title in 2022.
+The France women's national baseball team represents the French Federation of Baseball and Softball in international competitions, such as the Women's World Cup and Women's European Baseball Championship.
+They are currently ranked 14th in the world.
+The team won the European championship in 2019 and 2022 before finishing third in 2025.

+In its first World Cup in 2024, France finished in 12th place, losing all its group stage games in 2023.